 Unless you’ve been living here for some time or have a magical knack for imitation, your Irish accent will most likely be appalling.
 We’re well able to take a ribbing and some banter but don’t mistake self-deprecation for a lack of pride.
 Don’t ask us about your distant ancestors: we definitely don’t have the answers!
 And please, everybody, leave those leprechaun hats in the souvenir shops where they belong!

-But if you ask politely, you’ll find most Irish people surprisingly open to talking about the controversial topics of the day like abortion rights or the political situation in Northern Ireland.
+But if you ask politely, you’ll find most Irish people surprisingly open to talking about the controversial topics of the day like the political situation in Northern Ireland.
 As a small nation with a complex history and politics, we don’t like being misunderstood so we’re usually happy to give our perspective if we’re being treated with respect.

 Do read one of our amazing authors before you visit

+A good book is a must for any trip.
 Brush up on your wit with Oscar Wilde, or dose up on bleak, absurd Irish humour with Samuel Beckett.
 For a hilarious crash course in early 20th-century history pick up Roddy Doyle’s A Star Called Henry, or get an insight into rural life after the Celtic Tiger crash with Donal Ryan’s The Spinning Heart.
 Go lighter with the fabulously funny Watermelon from Marian Keyes or darker with Anne Enright’s The Gathering.
 We have some of the most famous writers in the world and there’s something for everybody.

 Do eat local food